ukparliament/procedure-parsing/public/comments/increment_step.rb.md

 ... increment it by 1 ...

           increment = actualisation_count + 1
-... and set the actualisation count of this route to the incremented value.
+... set the actualisation count of this route to the incremented value ...

+... and the status of this route to 'TRUE'.

-          update_route_hash( route_id, nil, nil, nil, increment, nil )
+          update_route_hash( route_id, nil, 'TRUE', nil, increment, nil )
         end
 Otherwise, the inbound route is not parsed and will be parsed on a later pass.